 Fuel Tax Amount per Unit Energy

-In addition to carbon taxes, there are often exist fuel taxes, such as sales taxes, value added taxes, or excise taxes on fuels.
+In addition to carbon taxes, there are often fuel taxes, such as sales taxes, value added taxes, or excise taxes on fuels.
 We need to calculate the amounts of these taxes per unit energy for each fuel.
-First, we multiply any additional tax rate (set as a percentage of the BAU pretax fuel price) set by the user by the BAU pretax fuel price to find the incremental additional fuel tax amount per unit energy.
-We add this to the BAU fuel tax amount per unit energy to find the policy case fuel tax amount per unit energy.
+First, we multiply any additional tax rate or subsidy (set as a percentage of the BAU pretax fuel price) set by the user by the BAU pretax fuel price to find the incremental additional fuel tax amount per unit energy.
+We add this to the BAU fuel tax amount per unit energy to find the policy case fuel tax or subsidy amount per unit energy.